 Day 10: Aït-Ben-Haddou - Dadès Gorge

 Ouarzazate, the Hollywood of Morocco, is on our way.
 After that, a narrow road winds and later a track leads into the Dadès Gorge.
+Rock walls, serpentines, high plateaus: a day full of contrasts.
+We camp next to an inn at over 2,000 meters above sea level.
+Stage: about 150 km, asphalt & gravel

 Day 11: Dadès - Cirque de Jaffar - Zaida

-In the end, we emerge from the mountains again and drive the last stretch to Zaida.
+At the end, we emerge from the mountains again and drive the last stretch to Zaida.

-Stage: approx. 130 km, rough tracks & mountains
+Stage: approx. 130 km, rough track & mountains

 Day 12: Zaida - Azrou: The forest surprises